 We will assign a social worker to undertake an assessment within your own home.
 This is to determine whether you and your partner are motivated, suited and committed to becoming adoptive parents.
 This assessment is free of charge and will normally take a maximum of 6 months from the date of formal application.

 Part of this process will involve running a series of checks to ensure the safety of any child placed into your care.
-These checks include a full medical with your own GP plus police checks (Disclosure Scotland).
+Checks include a full medical with your GP plus police checks (Disclosure Scotland).

 Your social worker will submit their assessment of your application to our adoption panel for consideration.
 Once approved, a series of meetings will be arranged to match you with an adoptive child or children.
 When a match has been found you will be introduced to the child and get to know them gradually over a series of phased meetings.
 After the child has moved in with you, an adoption order can be sought from the court which will make you their legal parents.